parasitepool/para/docs/src/stack.md

 This is an open source pool implementation that we utilized to quickly build the proof of concept for what we want parasite pool to be.

-Longterm it is likely that we will move from our fork of ckpool to a pure Rust pool implementation that will be bundled with Para.

 Para
 ----